 We currently sort patches on the following criteria:

 - Changes in deployments and config goes to the Codeberg-Infrastructure/build-deploy-gitea repo.
 It holds the scripts used to set up the Codeberg instance and overrides other changes, so have a look at it in any case!

 - Changes that benefit the general Gitea user base should go into the upstream repo.
 Contributions there also help improve Codeberg, so consider raising a merge request there to help all instances of Gitea

 - A small set of patches are committed directly into the Codeberg/gitea repo.
 These include:

 - (Non-configurable) template changes or small tweaks that are not intended for upstream

 - Hot-fixes for urgent issues (like anti-spam measures) that are sometimes low quality and thus not upstream, but would require a proper solution in the software itself

 - Backports of Gitea commits with important features or fixes that won't be officially backported

 - Cherry-picked commits of pending upstream PRs we want to include sooner.

 So let's put our hands-on and start hacking.
 If you don't already have an issue in mind you want to fix, have a look at the Community issues and especially those that are labelled with "contribution welcome", this indicates we would really appreciate your help there 🤗.
 If you didn't find something yet, go for the Gitea issue tracker.
 It's likely that you find something interesting amongst the thousands of open reports and feature requests there, especially with the good first issues.

-The deployment of Codeberg is handled via the Codeberg/build-deploy-gitea repository which also contains the code of the Codeberg pages feature.
+The deployment of Codeberg is handled via the Codeberg/build-deploy-gitea repository.
 While there's some work on different deployment approaches (more to that later), this is the way stuff is handled as of today.
 The deployment Makefile connects to a remote server via ssh, so we recommend configuring a virtual machine for this.
 You can use the provided script or perform the following tasks inside your favourite VM / container solution: